gnea/grbl/doc/markdown/interface.md

 - **_Feedback messages_** - Contains general feedback and can provide useful data.

+- **_Startup line execution_** - Indicates a startup line as executed with the line itself and how it went.

 - **_Real-time status reports_** - Contains current run data like state, position, and speed.

 ------